dario-digregorio/flutter_github_actions/README.md

 4. Run `bundle install` in the `ios` directory to install the required gems.
 5. Run `fastlane deliver init` to initialize the AppStore metadata.
 With this you can update the metadata like app description or screenshots without leaving your IDE.
 You can skip this step if you don't want to upload metadata.
 6. Make sure you have already created an app in AppStore Connect.
-7. Depending on the account you use you might need to further authenticate with an app-specific password.
-See the [Fastlane documentation](https://docs.fastlane.tools/getting-started/ios/authentication/) for more information.
+7. Depending on the account you are using you might need to further authenticate with an app-specific password.
+Refer to the [Fastlane documentation](https://docs.fastlane.tools/getting-started/ios/authentication/) for more information.
 8. Run `fastlane deploy` to start the lane and deploy your app to the AppStore.

-Depending on your setup, you might need to adjust the actions to match your requirements.
-Consider also to use the actions
+Depending on your setup, you might need to customize the actions to suit your requirements.
+Also consider to use the actions.

 **AppStore TestFlight Builds Dashboard**

 ![AppStore Deploy](docs/deploy_appstore.png)
-### Setting Up GitHub Actions
+## Setting up GitHub Actions

-Now that Fastlane is set up and you successfully run the lanes manually on your local machine, we can automate the deployment process with GitHub Actions.
+Now that Fastlane is set up and you have successfully run the lanes manually on your local machine, we can automate the deployment process using GitHub Actions.

-> Note: To make the guide more simple we will use a self-hosted runner in this guide.
+> Note: For simplicity, we will use a self-hosted runner in this guide.
 You can also use the GitHub hosted runners.
-Make sure to adjust the paths and the Fastfile accordingly and to also add all necessary tools to the runner.
+Make sure to adjust the paths and the Fastfile accordingly and also add any necessary tools to the runner.

 Now, let's automate these processes with GitHub Actions: